Center for Cognitive Behavioral Therapy

-Clearbrook Massachusetts offers many types of therapy methods for treating both addiction and mental health disorders.
+Our Clearbrook rehab in Massachusetts offers many types of therapy programs for treating both substance use and mental health disorders.
 One of these therapies is cognitive behavioral therapy (CBT).
-CBT places emphasis on teaching patients how to be their own therapists.
-Through various exercises and “homework” exercises outside of sessions, clients learn to develop coping skills and learn how to change their thinking, negative emotions, and behavior.
-Our CBT inpatient treatment is an evidence-based practice that is often our most effective method of care.
-Keep reading to learn more about cognitive behavioral therapy and how it could help you or a loved one.
+CBT focuses on talk therapy that can help you manage your problems by changing the way you think and behave.
+Through various exercises and “homework” exercises outside of sessions, clients learn to develop life skills for recovery and how to change their thinking, negative emotions, and behavior.
+Our center for cognitive behavioral therapy administers an evidence-based practice that is often our most effective method of care.
+Keep reading to learn more about CBT for addiction and how it could help you or a loved one.

 - Post-traumatic stress disorder (PTSD)